 Each conservation district is governed by a board of volunteer directors who, by state law, consist of both farmer and non-farmer or "public" members.
 The guiding philosophy of all conservation districts is that decisions about conservation issues should be made at the local level by citizens who understand the local environment.
 It is the district directors' responsibility to plan and direct the district program, guide the district's professional staff, coordinate the help of government agencies, and serve as a community clearinghouse for information services and environmental program assistance.

 The District Board Members are volunteers that set the goals and priorities of the District.
 Our Board is comprised of seven (7) members - three (3) farmers, three (3) public, and one (1) county Commissioner member.
-These seven members are: Josiah W.H.
-Behrens III, Chairman; Merle Hunsicker, Vice Chairman; Robin Cressley, Secretary/Treasurer; Scott Mosier, Roger Shoenberger,
+These seven members are: Roger Shoenberger, Chairman; Merle Hunsicker, Vice Chairman; Robin Cressley, Secretary/Treasurer; Scott Mosier, Josiah W.H.
+Behrens III,

 Dr. Justin Cunfer and Wayne Nothstein, County Commissioner.

 Today the District is a full time operation.
 Six (6) full time employees work for the Carbon District in different capacities.
-Chris Storm, District Manager, Audrey Wargo, District Secretary and Luke Graver, District Technician are located at the Conservation District Office in Lehighton.
+Chris Storm, District Manager; Luke Graver, District Technician; and Brenda Drew, District Secretary are located at the Conservation District Office in Lehighton.
 Susan Gallagher is the Chief Naturalist that heads the Carbon County Environmental Education Center, located near Mauch Chunk Lake Park on East White Bear Drive in Summit Hill.
 Regina (Jeannie) Carl is the Naturalist and Franklin Klock is the Program Assistant.
+We also have several part-time employees and numerous volunteers that help keep our animals fed and well cared for, and assist with school and public programs.